Astrid S. Klein is a visual artist and curatorial producer.

 Astrid S. Klein seeks out cultural producers from real and imaginary transnational places, inviting them to engage with her in a performative process of negotiation.
 Learning situations, the experience of displacement and encounter, the related surprises and misunderstandings all help the artist become oriented within the current age of global transformation, while navigating this realm via shared reflection.

 Her studio in Stuttgart, Germany, serves as a base for moving between real and utopian places in the North and South.
-As a visual artist, Klein takes a transdisciplinary approach to working with film, text, sound, installations, performative interventions, research, and public formats.
+As a visual artist, Klein takes a transdisciplinary approach to working with installation, photography, film, text, sound, performative interventions, research, and public formats.

 *Quartier Flottant designates a neighborhood that, since not predetermined, is floating in space.
 As event format, Astrid S. Klein invites guests to participate in projects and entretiens or conversations.
 Here, the physical encounters are linked to digital space, such as on the online platform crossing-boundaries-of-doubt.net.